 BMG was contacted by former ABC News President, James Goldston, to join his team working with the United States House Select Committee on the January 6 Attack to produce multiple public hearings to be broadcasted live on the major US networks.
-BMG provided senior producer/line producer Driss Sakat, Broadcast Director Todd Mason, along with Assistant Director Brian Sasser as part of Goldston’s producing team.
-BMG provided all technical staff that included, Technical Director, Prompter, Playback, Xpression Graphics, A-1 and engineering staff and all of the technical infrastructure including backup systems.
-On site at the Cannon House Office Building (hearings location), BMG had its Senior Producer/Line producer, Director and ADs for tape and graphics.
+BMG provided senior producer/line producer Driss Sakat, Broadcast Director Todd Mason, and Assistant Directors Justin O’Neil and Brian Sasser as part of Goldston’s producing team.
+BMG provided all technical staff, including the Technical Director, Prompter, Playback, Xpression Graphics, A-1 and engineering staff, and all of the technical infrastructure, including backup systems.
+On-site at the Cannon House Office Building (hearings location), BMG had its Senior Producer/Line producer, Director and ADs for tape and graphics.
 Here are the locations for the other technical staff members:

-The network pool provided 7 broadcast cameras in the Washington, DC hearing room that each pool member network then received at their individual control rooms.
+The network pool provided 7 broadcast cameras in the Washington, DC, hearing room that each pool member network received at their control rooms.
 These were, for the most part, located in New York.
-BMG provided the “Multimedia Feed” which was all of the supporting content which included video playback and graphics.
+BMG provided the “Multimedia Feed”, which was all the supporting content which included video playback and graphics.
 BMG utilized 4 channels of its Tria playback system and 4 channels of Xpression.
-BMG’s Director had on his RTS panel a key with all of the network directors and producers so they could hear him call all of the elements supporting the hearings.
-Each network would cut their own version of their broadcast.
-All of the pool member networks could talk back with the BMG Director while the non-pool member media could listen only.
-BMG had a stage manager with the Committee members and in the witness room who the Director would que when participants should enter the hearing room at the start of the broadcast and after the recess.
-BMG’s Director provided all of the coordination with all pool member networks related to each broadcast.
+BMG’s Director had a key with all the network directors and producers on his RTS panel so they could hear him call all the elements supporting the hearings.
+Each network would cut its version of its broadcast.
+All the pool member networks could talk back with the BMG Director while the non-pool member media could listen only.
+BMG had a stage manager with the Committee members and in the witness room who the Director would queue when participants should enter the hearing room at the start of the broadcast and after the recess.
+BMG’s Director provided coordination with all pool member networks related to each broadcast.